uio-carpentry/organisational/reporting/report_carpentry-uio_2019.md

 - Two Onboarding Sessions for new instructors and helpers were held on Sep 2, 2019
 - A Call for Helpers was sent to former workshop participants; new helpers and instructors were recruited (see Recruiting)
-- Coordination with the newly appointed Regional Coordinator for the Nordic and Baltic Countries, Naoe Tatara, was established, with Oslo becoming a CodeRefinery and Carpentries Hub
+- Coordination with the newly appointed Regional Coordinator for the Nordic and Baltic Countries, Naoe Tatara, was established, with Oslo becoming a CodeRefinery and Carpentries Hub.
+  - Carpentry workshops at UiO are now more visible on [Carpentries.org](https://carpentries.org/), for both upcoming and past workshops.
+  - Better communication with the Carpentry central by monthly meetings.
+  - Record of instructors for non-standard Carpentry workshops for better acknowledgement of their works.
 - End-of-the-Year Social Get-Together for the community on Dec 12, 2019

 ### StudyGroup